Career Development and Career Transitions

-- What kind of companies recruit at the Rady School at UC San Diego?
+- What kind of companies recruit at The Rady School at UC San Diego?

-No, it is quite common for Rady students to go through a "discovery period" during their first quarter.
+No, it is quite common for Rady graduate students to go through a "discovery period" during their first quarter.
 In addition to your core courses, you'll have the opportunity to sit in on company presentations, talk to other students, network with alumni, conduct informational interviews and work with career advisors to help you hone in on your decision.